 Emotional and Psychological Stress

-For many older adults, the holidays are a reminder of loved ones who are no longer present.
-Memories of shared traditions or past celebrations can evoke feelings of grief and sadness, making this time emotionally taxing.
-The pressure to maintain holiday traditions may also lead to emotional exhaustion, particularly for those who lack the energy or resources to meet expectations.
+For many older adults, the holidays bring reminders of past celebrations and loved ones who are no longer present.
+These memories can trigger grief and sadness, making the season emotionally demanding.
+The pressure to maintain traditions without sufficient support can also lead to exhaustion or distress.

 Physical Health Impacts During the Holidays